Back to Blog

 Do you know how to run your own mail server?
 If you're using cPanel email accounts, that's exactly what you're doing — and you probably don't know it yet.

-If you have a hosting account — shared, VPS, or dedicated — that gives you a cPanel interface where you can create email accounts and log into webmail through Horde or RoundCube, then that's exactly what you're doing.
-You are running your own mail server.
+If you have a hosting account with a cPanel interface where you create email accounts and log in through Horde or RoundCube webmail, you are running your own mail server.
 You just may not realize it.

 For most business owners, that's a problem waiting to happen.